 The dialogue wheel is absent and the protagonist unvoiced.
 The Outer Worlds is touted as coming from the creators of the original Fallout, and even the trailer teases with different choices when Ellie tells the player to make one but adds they didn't have to shoot anyone later on.

-Obsidian also stated that The Outer Worlds will not be as big as recent Fallout titles, which once again suggests they took the quality over quantity approach, and honestly, it sounds a lot better than the massive but barren Commonwealth in Fallout 4.
+Obsidian also stated that The Outer Worlds will as recent Fallout titles, which once again suggests they took the quality over quantity approach, and honestly, it sounds a lot better than the massive but barren Commonwealth in Fallout 4.

 CD Projekt Red